Zeldin targets Hochul: 'She tries to be whoever her political consultants tell her to be'

 For months, Rep. Lee Zeldin has been crisscrossing New York as he seeks the Republican nomination for governor, telling anybody who will listen all about his plans to transform the state.

-Less than two weeks before the June 28 GOP primary, the Nassau County congressman on Wednesday convened reporters to denounce Democratic Gov. Kathy Hochul's latest extension of emergency powers to deal with Covid-19.
+Less than two weeks before the June 28 GOP primary, the Suffolk County congressman on Wednesday convened reporters to denounce Democratic Gov. Kathy Hochul's latest extension of emergency powers to deal with Covid-19.

 GOP's Wilson campaigns on his electability in Democratic NY: 'None of the other guys running can win'